Thank you for reading our post, please rate this article at the end.

 Rainfly

-If you plan to camp in rainy conditions, consider investing in a tent with a rainfly.
-A rainfly is made of weatherproof material and covers the tent’s body to keep everything dry during rain.
+If you plan to camp in rainy conditions, consider investing in a tent with a rainfly to protect you from the elements.
+A rainfly is made of weatherproof material and covers the tent’s body, keeping everything dry in the rain.
 It also helps to maintain warmth.

 -